 Theories of change should be developed in collaboration with people who are knowledgeable about the problem, the program, and the organizational setting.
 The most useful theories of change are developed by systematically organizing what is known about a particular problem and the goals that a program hopes to accomplish.
 There should be a clear conception of the problem a program seeks to address.
 The chosen intervention, as well as the rationale behind that intervention, should be based on the clearly defined statement of the problem.

 Theories of change can be developed following four basic steps:

 - State the problem that needs to be addressed.

 - Identify the program’s goals and objectives in addressing the problem.

 - Specify what actions will be taken to achieve those goals and objectives.

 - Clarify the rationale for taking those actions.

 It’s the Tomatoes

-Other Resources: Center for Theory of Change is a non-profit organization established to promote quality standards and best practice for the development and implementation of Theory of Change.
-The Policy Impact Toolkit provides a set of tools for developing a theory of change.
+Other Resources: Center for Theory of Change is a non-profit organization established to promote quality standards and best practices for the development and implementation of Theory of Change.